magnussolution/magnusbilling7/wiki/en/modules/rate/rate.rst

 Additional time
 """""""""""""""

 Aditional time to add to call duration.
+Ex: the call duration 20s and you add here 3s, will be charged 23 seconds.